SiriDB/siridb-http/README.md

 Authentication is required when `enable_authentication` is set to `True` in the configuration file and several options are possible.

 #### Secret
 A secret can only be used if `[Token]is_required` is set to `False`.
-The secret can be forced in the configuration file by setting the `secret` variable in section `[Secret]`.
-If no secret is specified, one will be auto-generated and can be found in a hidden file: `.secret` in the application path.
+A secret can be configured in the configuration file by setting the `secret` variable in section `[Secret]`.
+If no secret is specified, one will be created automatically and can be found in a hidden file: `.secret` in the application path.

-To use the secret we need to use set the Authorization field in header.
-This example is a header when we want to post and receive JSON data using a secret **MySecretString**.
+To use the secret we need to use set the Authorization header field for each request.
+This is an example header for when we want to post and receive JSON data using a secret **MySecretString**.
 (Note that the Authorization field is prefixed with `Secret ` which is required)
 ```
 Authorization: 'Secret MySecretString'
 Content-Type:  'application/json'